AI-Powered Field Filling

 Multiple values available:

-• Form asks: "Phone Number"
+• Form asks "Phone Number"

 Conflicting values across sources:

-• Resume says employment ended "December 2023"; LinkedIn profile says "January 2024"
+• Resume says employment ended "December 2023"; another document says "January 2024"

-• AI uses the most recently uploaded source and flags medium confidence with a note that values differ
+• AI uses the most recently uploaded source and flags medium confidence

 Missing information: